waynetee/tp/docs/UserGuide.md

 * A summary of all the *features* offered by PropertyWhiz, and provides a high-level overview on how they operate.
 * An overview of what *user input* is considered as valid so you can quickly get started with PropertyWhiz.

-This guide is **not**
+This guide is **not**:
-* an exhaustive case study of all possible ways of using PropertyWhiz's features.
+* An exhaustive case study of all possible ways of using PropertyWhiz's features.
-* an exhaustive list of valid and invalid inputs as the application itself will hint you when your input is invalid.
+* An exhaustive list of valid and invalid inputs as the application itself will hint you when your input is invalid.

 --------------------------------------------------------------------------------------------------------------------